Coldtoe-Devs/TestingSWIG/README.md

 1) Create a file.i file with it.
 Same name as the .c and .h, with these contents:

+    I think this is where `casting a pointer` logic goes, so we might not be able to generate these files automatically:

     ```txt
     %module <name>
     %{                // This adds the include to the generated wrapper.